-I find that the landlord is entitled to monetary compensation pursuant section 67 in the amount of \$1175.00 comprised of rent owed.
+I find that the landlord is entitled to monetary compensation pursuant section 67 in the amount of \$1700.00 comprised the outstanding rent for the months of May 2010 in July 2010.
 This order must be served on the tenant(s) and may be filed in the Provincial Court (Small Claims) and enforced as an order of that Court.